gitkraken/gitkraken-client-docs/gitkraken-client/terminal.md

 <img src="/wp-content/uploads/autocomplete-suggestions-gk-diff.png" class="img-responsive center img-bordered">

-Different views can be accessed using the `gk` CLI program:
+Different views can be accessed using the `gk` CLI program in the Terminal:

 * `gk panel`: toggles the visualization panel.
 Also has parameters to reposition the panel top/bottom/left/right.
 * `gk graph`: shows the graph view.
 Same behavior as the `gk panel`, but additionally it will return to the graph if you're in a different view, and has subcommands for toggling the graph columns with the keyboard.